 The best things about Reddit is that you can learn and get advice from freelancers and digital nomads who are living the lifestyle and succeeding.
 So whatever questions you have, you can drop into a subreddit like the ones below and get answers and help from people who understand and genuinely care about helping you create your dream nomad life.

-Best Reddit Channels for Digital Nomads
+Best Digital Nomad Reddit Channels

 With 1.2 million members and around 300 people active in the channel at any given time, this is one of the best channels to start out with on Reddit if you’re a digital nomad, or looking to start your nomadic lifestyle.